BSV2003/Advent-of-Cyber-2025/Day12 Phishing - Phishmas Greetings.md

 You need to be careful when analysing each message.
 Look for the intention behind it.
 Not every unwanted email is a threat; sometimes it’s just spam that poses no real risk.

 Attackers use some common techniques in almost every phishing attempt.
 In a phishing attack, at least one of the following techniques is present:

+## **Impersonation**

-- **Impersonation:** Some attackers may act as a person, department, or even a service to lure users.
+Some attackers may act as a person, department, or even a service to lure users.
 This is a way to gain credibility by impersonating the recipient manager or an important person within the company.

 <img width="1483" height="641" alt="image" src="https://github.com/user-attachments/assets/e70f92cf-c5e2-4624-8e79-71a0cdc33e59" />

 We can easily spot impersonation attempts by looking to see if the sender's email matches the internal domain or the standard email structure of the company.
 In this case, the sender's domain is a free domain from Gmail, which is not aligned with TBFC's domain.

+## **Social Engineering**

-- **Social Engineering:** Social engineering in phishing is the art of manipulating people rather than breaking technology.
+Social engineering in phishing is the art of manipulating people rather than breaking technology.
 Attackers craft believable stories, emails, calls, or chat messages that exploit emotions (fear, helpfulness, curiosity, urgency) and real-world context to lure the recipients of a message.

 We can spot multiple social engineering techniques from the previous mail:
 - **Impersonation:** Is a type of Social Engineering.
 The attacker is pretending to be McSkidy!